SaumilMakkar/UML-501-ML/ML Project/ML-Project/PROJECT_REPORT.md

 ## 1. Introduction

 Resume categorization is a critical task in human resource management and recruitment processes.
 With the increasing volume of job applications received by organizations daily, manual categorization of resumes has become a bottleneck that is time-consuming, error-prone, and difficult to scale.
 This project addresses the need for an automated system that can accurately classify resumes into appropriate job categories based on their content.
+Additionally, the system includes an intelligent recommendation engine that provides students with career guidance including top companies, job platforms, salary information, and required skills for each job category.

 ### Need of the Problem